'Star Wars' awakens force with new stars in teaser trailer

 LOS ANGELES "There has been an awakening.
 Have you felt it?"

-So begins the first teaser trailer released on Friday of the highly anticipated "Star Wars: The Force Awakens," the seventh installment reviving tales of a galaxy far, far away.
+So begins the first teaser trailer released on Friday of the highly anticipated "Star Wars: The Force Awakens," the seventh instalment reviving tales of a galaxy far, far away.

 The 88-second clip from director J.J.
 Abrams features a handful of scenes with newcomers to the franchise, including John Boyega in a Stormtrooper suit, Daisy Ridley on a hovering craft in the desert and Oscar Isaac in a X-Wing fighter jet, the craft of the Rebel Alliance.